 God is First.
 The Other Person is Second.
 I’m Third.

 You’ve never seen a service like this.
-Regularly cited as a camper’s favorite part of the week, Tecumseh chapels are relatable, interactive and intentional.
-Led by our counselors at the Barbara Kampen Green Cathedral or the Kettelhut chapel, our chapels are based on the I’m Third motto and build throughout the week.
+Regularly cited as a camper’s favorite part of the week, Tecumseh chapels are relatable, interactive, and intentional.
+Led by our counselors at the Barbara Kampen Chapel or Kettelhut Chapel, our chapels are based on the I’m Third motto and build meaning throughout the week.
 Centered around enthralling skits that introduce concepts like sharing your gifts and talents, trusting in God, and loving others back home, and featuring a wide range of sing-a-long worship songs, chapels are a bedrock experience for facilitating growth.

 Camp Tecumseh is where I feel closest to God. – Camper

 Try new things.
 Learn new skills.
 Experience accomplishment.

 We’re committed to giving campers opportunities to try new things, and develop new skills.
 From sports to arts and crafts and everything in between, our skill development clinics are designed not only to teach skills, but also to foster a love of learning and an appreciation for hard work and perseverance.
 At the beginning of the week, campers will choose three skill clinics to participate in for an hour every morning.
 Whether they are making friendship bracelets or tackling the Skywalkers high ropes course, we hope every camper goes home knowing the joy of accomplishment.

 Hip Hop Dance